NVIDIA/spark-rapids/tools/README.md

   -a, --application-name <arg>      Filter event logs whose application name
                                     matches exactly with input string i.e no regular expressions supported.
+      --application-name ~<arg>     Filter event logs based on the complement of a selection criterion. i.e Select all event logs except the ones which have application name as the input string.
   -f, --filter-criteria  <arg>      Filter newest or oldest N eventlogs for
                                     processing.eg: 100-newest (for processing
                                     newest 100 event logs). eg: 100-oldest (for